akowalew/piapp/README.md

 1. Grab an MicroSD card (8GB is fine, but basically any size will be good since things are extremely small)
 2. Format it to be completely empty, delete all volumes, create MS-DOS partition table
 3. Create one partition to fill whole MicroSD card and format it to FAT32
-4. Download x86_64 Linux hosted cross tolchains for AArch64 bare-metal target version 14.2.1: https://developer.arm.com/-/media/Files/downloads/gnu/14.2.rel1/binrel/arm-gnu-toolchain-14.2.rel1-x86_64-aarch64-none-elf.tar.xz and install it, add it to PATH
+4. Download x86_64 Linux hosted cross tolchains for AArch64 bare-metal target version 14.2.1: https://developer.arm.com/-/media/Files/downloads/gnu/14.2.rel1/binrel/arm-gnu-toolchain-14.2.rel1-x86_64-aarch64-none-elf.tar.xz and install it, add it to PATH  (basically every AArch64 toolchain should be fine)
 5. Verify toolchain by calling: `aarch64-none-elf-gcc -v`, which should print in the end the version 14.2.1

 ## JTAG